Spanish & Portuguese Department

 Our department embraces diversity and a multicultural vision of the world.
-Knowledge of Spanish and Hispanic culture enhances the lives of all our students.
+Knowledge of Spanish, Portuguese, and the cultures of the Hispanic and Lusophone worlds enhances the lives of all our students.

 From Madrid to Mexico City, from Santiago de Chile to Chicago, Los Angeles, Miami, and New York, Spanish is one of the most widely spoken of languages in the United States and the world.
 The Spanish-speaking world embraces many cultures, from Spain's Judeo-Christian and Islamic heritage to Latin America's Mayan, Aztec, Inca, and African roots.